redis/redis-om-node/README.md

 # Using RediSearch

-Using [RediSearch][redisearch-url] with Redis ŌM is where the power of this fully armed and operational battlestation starts to become apparent.
-If you have RediSearch installed on your Redis server you can use the search capabilites of Redis ŌM.
+Using [RediSearch][redisearch-url] with Redis OM is where the power of this fully armed and operational battlestation starts to become apparent.
+If you have RediSearch installed on your Redis server you can use the search capabilites of Redis OM.
 This enables commands like:

 ```javascript
 let albums = await repository.search()